Nature trails in Singapore

 The highly-breathable grid design, the stretchable inner sock construction, and the GORE-TEX® Surround™ on the ECCO Cool 2.0 Textile deliver both comfort and support whilst keeping you looking fly – not to mention dry.

 So gear up for comfort with the new ECCO Cool 2.0, and you’ll be set.
-With 7 of ECCO’s Concept Stores based all over Singapore, pop into any of it to try these kicks on for yourself.

 This post was brought to you by ECCO Singapore.